NikhilPaliwal11/Namma-Yatri/README.md

 I have added the SQL querry where i have solved all this question.

-Made a interactive to get all Data insight in just one look.
+Made a interactive Dashboard to get all Data insight in just one look.

 ![Screenshot 2024-02-08 002659](https://github.com/NikhilPaliwal11/Namma-Yatri/assets/61961464/84925897-3796-4a85-8510-897cda4b0c15)